Skip to Content Facebook Feature Image

 US long-range B-2 stealth bombers target underground bunkers of Yemen's Houthi rebels

-However, there are no previous reports of the B-2 Spirit being used in the strikes targeting the Houthis, who have been attacking ships for months in the Red Sea corridor over the Israel-Hamas war in the Gaza Strip.
+In announcing the strikes against the Houthis, who have been attacking ships for months in the Red Sea corridor over the Israel-Hamas war in the Gaza Strip, U.S. Defense Secretary Lloyd Austin made a point to offer a warning likely heard in Tehran as well.

 The Houthis' al-Masirah satellite news channel reported airstrikes around Yemen's capital, Sanaa, which the group has held since 2014.
 They also reported strikes around the Houthi stronghold of Saada.
 They offered no immediate information on damage or casualties.

-Austin and the U.S. military's Central Command offered no immediate assessment on the damage done.
-However, Central Command said in a statement that initial assessments suggested no civilians had been killed.
+Austin said the B-2 bombers targeted “five hardened underground weapons storage locations in Houthi-controlled areas of Yemen.”
+Both he and the U.S. military's Central Command offered no immediate assessment on the damage done.
+However, Central Command said it believed no civilians had been killed.

 The Red Sea has become a battlefield for shippers since the Houthis began their campaign targeting ships traveling through the waterway, which once saw $1 trillion of cargo pass through it yearly.